 - Individuals with disabilities.

-To avoid discrimination and afford all applicants equal opportunities, the US government requires that federal contractors and subcontractors take affirmative action to attract, engage, and hire individuals without regard to race, color, religion, sex, national origin, disability, or veteran status.
+To avoid discrimination and afford all applicants equal opportunities, the US government requires that federal contractors and subcontractors take affirmative action to attract, engage, and hire individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.

-For federal contractors, a Good Faith Efforts program supports this effort.
-And for companies who aren’t federal contractors, such a program can also protect against accusations of discriminatory hiring processes and ensure your company benefits from a diverse workforce.
+For federal contractors, a Good Faith Efforts program supports their compulsory AAP requirements.
+They can also protect companies who aren’t federal contractors against accusations of discriminatory hiring processes and ensure your company benefits from a diverse workforce.

 Put simply, progressive organizations gain a competitive advantage when they invest in “diversity of thought” for their workforce.